MacLake/djangocms-blog/docs/features/meta.rst

 Setup social metatags rendering
 ###############################

-djangocms-blog implements `django-meta <https://github.com/nephila/django-meta>`_ and it come ready to provide a fairly complete social meta tags set.
+djangocms-blog implements `django-meta <https://github.com/nephila/django-meta>`_ and it comes ready to provide a fairly complete social meta tags set.

 Custom metatags are rendered on the blog post detail page only, while on the list page (which is a basically django CMS page)